jorgaires/pinionCoin/README.md

-Pinioncoin - A Cryptocurrency Blockchain In Node.js (beta)
+*Pinioncoin - A Cryptocurrency Blockchain In Node.js (beta)*

+Instructions to run:
+---
-Instructions to run: type 'node mining.js'
+type 'node mining.js'